 Salisbury is a medieval city located in the southern countryside county of Wiltshire, less than 10 miles south of the prehistoric monument Stonehenge.
 Salisbury is approximately 1 hour 45 minutes from London, 30 minutes to the New Forest and 40 minutes to the coast.
 Travelling to Salisbury couldn't be easier.

 There are five Park & Ride sites on the outskirts of Salisbury.
-They provide a regular bus service into Salisbury city centre running every 15 minutes Monday to Saturday and bank holidays, making getting into Salisbury quick, easy and environmentally friendly.
+They provide a regular bus service into Salisbury city centre running up to every 30 minutes Monday to Saturday and bank holidays, making getting into Salisbury quick, easy and environmentally friendly.
 The five sites are Wilton, Britford, London Road, Beehive and Petersfinger.

 Find out more about Salisbury's Park & Ride here.